“The things you own

 – Tyler Durden, Fight Club (1999)

 “So you must be very cautious when you buy something for the long term – a car, a house, a stock, a mutual fund – whatever.
-Because like it or not, the buying decisions you make today will influence some of your choices and behavior in the future.”
+Because like it or not, the buying decisions you make today will influence your choices and behavior in the future.”

 Browse posts by topic categories